marcoshidalgonunes/PostgresToOpenSearch/README.md

 * [PostgreSQL](https://www.postgresql.org/), pulled from [Debezium](https://debezium.io/), tailored for use with Connect, as Database for commands.
 * [ElasticSearch](https://www.elastic.co/elasticsearch), as database for queries.
 * [Java 21+](https://openjdk.java.net), to create the projects for applications used in this demo
-* [Spring](https://spring.io/), Java framework used in an agregator application to save Kafka Streams data into ElasticSearch and in an API application to query ElasticSearch data
+* [Spring](https://spring.io/), Java framework used in an agregator application to save Kafka Streams data into OpenSearch and in an API application to query OpenSearch data
 * [Apache Maven](https://maven.apache.org), to manage the Java projects for the applications used in this demo

 The containers are pulled directly from official Docker Hub images.